-Pesticides help farmers produce more with less land.
+Pesticides help farmers to produce more with less land.

 With the introduction of pesticides, farmers have been able to produce bigger crops on less land, Increasing crop productivity by between 20 and 50 percent.
 In addition, pesticides allow farmers to maximize the benefits of other valuable agricultural tools, such as high quality seeds, fertilizers and water resources.
 Pesticides are therefore an indispensable tool for the sustainable production of high quality food and fibers.